-Like many Western countries it’s estimated that around one percent of New Zealanders have coeliac disease.
+Like many Western countries it’s estimated that around 1 to 2 percent of New Zealanders have coeliac disease.
 Here, we explain what coeliac disease is, how to know if you have it and where to go for help.

 What is coeliac disease?

 Coeliac disease is an autoimmune disease that causes damage to the bowel wall because gluten is not digested normally.
 It is an adverse reaction in the body’s digestive system to gliadin, which is part of the plant protein called gluten, naturally found in wheat and a range of grasses, including rye, barley and oats.